flattiverse/connector-csharp/PROTOCOL.md

 All commands are expected to be in JSON format.
 To execute a command on the server, simply send a request with the corresponding command as payload.

-Unless specified otherwise, all text data which represents a name or id sent in commands must only contain any of the characters `0-9, a-z, A-Z` as well as ` `, `.`, `_`, `-`, and any `Latin Letters` (Unicode characters ) and must be between 2 and 32 characters long.
+Unless specified otherwise, all text data which represents a name or id sent in commands must only contain any of the characters `0-9, a-z, A-Z` as well as ` `, `.`, `_`, `-`, and any `Latin Letters` (Unicode characters with the values 192-214, 216-246, and 248-687) and must be between 2 and 32 characters long.

 ### Example command: